mlswg/mls-protocol/draft-ietf-mls-protocol.md

                    ~> leaf_key_package
 ~~~~~

-After the Commit, the tree will have the following structure, where
+After the _Commit_, the tree will have the following structure, where
 "np\[i\]" represents the node_priv values generated as described
 above: